swayam8624/ReliQuary/website/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+MIT License - see [LICENSE](LICENSE) file for details

 ---

 **Built with ❤️ by the ReliQuary Team**

+_Securing the digital future against quantum threats_